-When you think of window film, you might picture tinted glass on a car or reflective panels on a storefront.
+When comparing privacy window film vs security window film, many people picture tinted glass on a car or reflective panels on a storefront.
 But residential and commercial window films come in many forms, each with unique purposes.
-Among the most popular are privacy window film and security window film—two types that may look similar but serve very different roles.
+Among the most popular are privacy window film and security window film, two types that may look similar but serve very different roles.

 What Is Privacy Window Film?

-Privacy window film is designed to obscure visibility through glass while still allowing light to pass through.
-Its primary function is to block views into a space, providing visual separation between indoors and outdoors—or between rooms within a building.
+When comparing privacy window film vs security window film, privacy window film is designed to obscure visibility through glass while still allowing light to pass through.
+Its primary function is to block views into a space, providing visual separation between indoors and outdoors or between rooms within a building.

 Common Types of Privacy Film: